profan/lovely-systems/README.md

 Usage
 ------------
+When testing the example, use your arrow keys to change scale and segment size.

 Example of defining a sierpinski triangle, example also already present in example code.

 		local lsystem = require "l-system"